 The mission of San Gabriel Writers’ League is to encourage and help member writers of all ages and skill levels, through educational programs and networking, to achieve their potential in creating the written word.

-We carry out our mission in several ways, including:
+We carry out our mission in various ways, including:

 We are an informal, personable, and friendly mix of beginners, intermediate, and advanced authors working in all genres.
 Editors, illustrators and publishers also participate and often share their expertise.
 Everyone is welcome!